 There are some interesting testing libraries out there that are easy to use such as Jest, Moka, and the React Testing Library for unit testing that you want them to be able to use.
 It’s interesting to explore how they feel overall about writing these tests and what is the strategy they will use in order to do so.
 This is likely a good topic for an initial interview.
 Try to get deeper into how much they care about coverage and what are the advantages behind writing frontend tests.

 Other Good Qualities in React Developers

 React is an open-source project, and as such it accepts contributions from anyone in the community, not just the core team.
 Having a candidate that’s an active contributor to the library and its environment is a clear statement of their interest in the platform and their knowledge of the ins and outs of the library.

 An Eye for Design (Not Required Though)

 This very much depends on how you organize the team.
 Some companies put the CSS tasks onto the designers, some have a dedicated CSS specialist, and some put them onto their React/front-end developers.

 If you’re choosing the latter approach, it’s important that your developers have an eye for design.
 This doesn’t necessarily mean that they could create the designs themselves, simply that they have the ability to implement whatever the designers hand them in Figma, XD, or Sketch into a UI that respects the design choices on sizes, white space, colors, fonts, etc.

-- Mounting (when the component is added to the DOM), Update (when there’s any changes to its state or props), and Unmounting (when it’s destroyed and removed from the DOM)
+Mounting (when the component is added to the DOM), Update (when there are any changes to its state or props), and Unmounting (when it’s destroyed and removed from the DOM)